The Jail’s Story

 The crank machine, a form of useless labour, was introduced in the middle of the last century to make prison life tougher for those prisoners sentenced to hard labour.
 Male prisoners had to turn the handle 14,400 times a day forcing four large cups or ladles through sand inside a drum.

 The number of revolutions was registered on the dial.
-The warder could make the task harder by tightening a screw, hence the slang word for prison warder – “screw”.
-In Inveraray Jail, there was only one crank machine and little evidence that it was in fact used.
+The Warder could make the task harder by tightening a screw, hence the slang word for prison warder – “screw”.
+In Inveraray Jail, there was only one crank machine and little evidence that it was used.

 Food in Jail

 The food was cooked in the courthouse kitchen by the matron, and served to the prisoners in their cells.
 Prisoners were provided with a spoon, a 2 pint zinc dish for their broth or soup and a 3 gill zinc bowl for their milk.